 Yawoorrong Miriuwung Gajerrong Yirrgeb Noong Dawang Aboriginal Corporation

 Developing a Robust Commercial Vision for East Kimberley Industrial Hemp

 Imintji Aboriginal Corporation

 Facilities Infrastructure Upgrades for Social and Economic Development - Phase 3

 Baulu-Wah Aboriginal Corporation

 Successful applicants of the RED Grants must acquit the grant in accordance with the Grant agreement.

-For further information on the acquittal process, please contact Yvette Parker, Grant and Projects Officer on 9194 3001 or Email firstname.lastname@example.org
+For further information on the acquittal process, discuss business eligibility or for any other questions regarding the RED Grants, please contact Yvette Parker, Grant and Projects Officer on 9194 3000 or Email firstname.lastname@example.org